CRPS-LAM: Probabilistic Regional Weather Forecasting with Continuous Ranked Probability Score: Introduction

 \section{Introduction}

 Machine learning methods for simulating atmospheric dynamics are revolutionizing modern weather forecasting \citep{pangu,graphcast,lang2024aifsecmwfsdatadriven,gencast,lang2024aifscrpsensembleforecastingusing,fourcastnet3}.
-Offering fast and accurate forecasts, these \acrfull{mlwp} methods have great potential for predicting and understanding both everyday weather conditions and extreme events.
-While initial \acrshort{mlwp} methods used deterministic models to produce single forecasts \citep{pangu,lang2024aifsecmwfsdatadriven}, the field is increasingly moving towards more useful ensemble forecasting models \citep{gencast,lang2024aifscrpsensembleforecastingusing,fourcastnet3,FGNalet2025skillfuljointprobabilisticweather}.
+Offering fast and accurate forecasts, these \gls{mlwp} methods have great potential for predicting and understanding both everyday weather conditions and extreme events.
+While initial \gls{mlwp} methods used deterministic models to produce single forecasts \citep{pangu,lang2024aifsecmwfsdatadriven}, the field is increasingly moving towards more useful ensemble forecasting models \citep{gencast,lang2024aifscrpsensembleforecastingusing,fourcastnet3,FGNalet2025skillfuljointprobabilisticweather}.
 These methods use conditional generative models to sample forecasts from the distribution of possible future atmospheric states.
 Such sampled ensemble members can then be used to estimate probabilities of specific atmospheric conditions, or studied by meteorologists in order to understand possible future scenarios.
-These developments towards \acrshort{mlwp} ensemble forecasting are happening both for the global domain, and for the regional setting considered in this work.
-Regional \acrshort{mlwp} allows for building high-resolution models without excessive computational and memory costs, while enabling training on high-quality region-specific datasets.
+These developments towards \gls{mlwp} ensemble forecasting are happening both for the global domain, and for the regional setting considered in this work.
+Regional \gls{mlwp} allows for building models operating at higher resolutions than what is possible in a global setting, due to excessive memory and compute costs.
+Regional models also enable training on region-specific datasets that provide finer-grained or locally calibrated information \citep{DANRA, CERRA}.

+Initial attempts at \gls{mlwp} ensemble forecasting for regional domains have relied on simplified and often unrealistic problem settings, and either fail to capture high-frequency features \citep{oskarsson2024probabilistic} or use computationally expensive diffusion models \citep{stormCast,larsson2025diffusionlam,hrrrcast}.
+Furthermore, compared to previous work, we adopt a more realistic formulation for boundary conditioning following \citet{adamov2025buildingmachinelearninglimited} and extend it to the probabilistic setting.